 The Husband Pillow Let me explain: I don’t know how postpartum recovery is for you, but for me, to minimize bleeding, I am required to truly take it easy that first month after baby arrives and to rest as much as possible.
 Something as simple as getting up and down from my bed, climbing stairs or excessive lifting can cause hemorrhaging for me early on.
 One of the ways I fight that is to stay in bed as much as possible for the first few weeks.

 Bed Tray Having a tray near your bed is so nice when you need that extra cup of coffee or to hold your laptop.
 At night I load my tray up with snacks, water, and anything else I may need for the next day, then, during the day I have what I need within arm’s reach.
 It’s also great for sneaking in any laptop work with the baby sleeping right next to me!

-Contigo Insulated Mug I have owned A LOT of mugs through the years and this is the only brand that I now use.
+Contigo Insulated Mug I have owned A LOT of mugs through the years.
+This is the only brand that I now use.
 It really does keep hot drinks HOT.
 They don’t spill.
 They’re easy to clean.
 And I can take them on the go with me.
-I can’t tell you how many times I have made myself tea or coffee and forgotten about it, but with this little beauty, I don’t worry about it anymore!
+I can’t tell you how many times I have made myself tea or coffee and forgotten about it.
+But with this little beauty, I don’t worry about it anymore!
 I’ve picked my mug up for a drink 5 hours later and it was still piping hot!